-Whenever they consider it necessary or convenient, directors with non-executive and/ or independent duties also hold ad hoc meetings with the aim of analysing company management.
+Whenever they consider it necessary or convenient, directors with non-executive and/ or independent duties hold ad hoc meetings to analyse company's management.

 Independent and/ or non-executive directors are guaranteed access to all the information and to the Company's employees that may be necessary in order to allow them to assess the Company's performance, situation and development prospects.
 Access is ensured, in particular, to the minutes, supporting documentation for decisions taken, notices and archives of meetings of the other governing bodies, without prejudice to access to any other documents or persons from whom clarification may be requested.